molecula/documentation/reference/operations/enterprise/_posts/2022-04-01-monitoring.md

 - Valid metric names match the regular expression `[a-zA-Z_:][a-zA-Z0-9_:]*`.
 The colon character is reserved for [recording rules](https://prometheus.io/docs/practices/rules/) and is avoided otherwise.
 - Format: `[namespaceprefix]_[metric_description]_[units]`.
 Example: `ingester_csv_deleter_rows_added_total` with namespace `ingester_csv`, metric name `deleter_rows_added`, and "unit" `total`, indicating a counter.
-- Molecula uses a different namespace for each component, for example `featurebase` and something starting with `ingester` for various Ingester binaries.
+- FeatureBase uses a different namespace for each component, for example `featurebase` and something starting with `ingester` for various Ingester binaries.
 - `snake_case`, not `camelCase`
 - As a rule of thumb, either the sum() or the avg() over all dimensions of a given metric should be meaningful (though not necessarily useful).